ravendb/bootcamp/src/Unit-1/lesson6/README.md

 In this lesson, you will learn how to store, modify and delete documents.

 ## Quick start
-Store, modify and delete documents is extremely easy with RavenDB.
+Storing, modifying and deleting documents is extremely easy with RavenDB.

 Let me provide you a quick start demo.